 Prostate cancer tests

 There is no single, simple test to detect prostate cancer.
-Two commonly used tests are the PSA blood test and the digital rectal examination.
+Two commonly used tests are the PSA (prostate specific antigen) blood test and the digital rectal examination.
 However, these tests, used separately or in combination, only show changes in the prostate.
 They do not diagnose cancer.
 If either test shows an abnormality, your GP will refer you to a urologist for further evaluation.

 There are Australian guidelines to help health professionals decide on the best approach to PSA testing and other early tests for prostate cancer.